 All three of the above have, by design, a scoring emphasis on directive documents (i.e. policies).

-For example: if a company has one (1) current workplace violence and harassment prevention plan, as described within questions 6.9–6.11 on the new audit tool, then it may be evaluated for a total of 30 points (10 points for each question), or 25 per cent (30/120 points) of the Hazard Control element.
+For example: If a company has one (1) current workplace violence and harassment prevention plan, as described within questions 6.9–6.11 on the new audit tool, then it may be evaluated for a total of 15 points (5 points for each question), or 13 percent (15/120 points) of the Hazard Control element.

 The information presented in these resources is intended for general use and may not apply to every circumstance.
 It is not a definitive guide to government regulations and does not relieve persons using this publication from their responsibilities under applicable legislation.
 The ACSA does not guarantee the accuracy of, nor assume liability for, the information presented here.